leonid-pishchulin/partapp/README.md

 Strong Appearance and Expressive Spatial Models for Human Pose Estimation
 In _IEEE International Conference on Computer Vision (ICCV'13)_, Sydney, Australia, December 2013**

-If you have any questions, send us an email to leonid@mpi-inf.mpg.de with a topic "partapp code" and visit our project web page https://www.d2.mpi-inf.mpg.de/poselet-conditioned-ps
-We may also run our model on your data.

 Required Libraries
 ---